seagle0128/doom-modeline/README.md

 ;; If nil, display only if the mode line is active.
 (setq doom-modeline-display-misc-in-all-mode-lines t)

+;; Whether to display the remote host information.
+(setq doom-modeline-remote-host t)

 ;; The function to handle `buffer-file-name'.
 (setq doom-modeline-buffer-file-name-function #'identity)